Null-logic-0/1919-music-app-frontend/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-you can visit to my website : https://www.tnndshn.ge/
+you can visit to my website : https://www.tnndshn.ge or https://1919-music-app-frontend.vercel.app